ivogeorg/ce-learning-progression-003-screensavers-part1/learning-progression.md

 ##### Overview

-`[<lernact-rd>]`This progression has a significant target program as an end goal.
+This progression has a significant target program as an end goal.
 This allows us to visit programming topics that would otherwise not arise in a sequence of small few-line example programs.
 Some of these topics concern programming as a process (e.g. program decomposition, encapsulation, program structure), others have to do with computer resources (e.g. efficient coding, achieving desired behavior within the memory and processor speed limitations of the target device), and still others address user interface design (e.g. responsiveness, intuitive dynamics).
 The details of the implementation of the computer's software stack may bear directly on any of these topics.
 Exploring these is the point of this progression, and thus it is the culmination of the first part of the course, in which we only program the bear micro:bit, without any external circuitry.

 The target program consists of several smaller sub-programs, which jointly simpulate a computer, on which a programmer codes, and on which various screensavers display when the computer is "asleep".
 See this overview [video of the overall program operation](https://msudenver.yuja.com/Dashboard/Permalink?authCode=1778867948&b=1761370&linkType=video), including the coding simulation in work mode and two sceensavers, one simulating rain and the other a frequency bar.